Research funding and application procedures

 The Schools of Visual Arts do not award scholarships, so funding for your PhD project must be found in the form of grants/scholarships from external partners, e.g. foundations such as the Novo Nordisk Foundation.
 Such partners will usually stipulate a range of additional demands regarding your application, the format of your PhD project period and the insights generated.
 You should familiarise yourself with these demands beforehand.

-If you wish to be hosted by the Laboratory for Art Research you must send a brief one-page abstract.
+If you wish to be hosted by the IKSF you must send a brief one-page abstract before medio November - details and exact deadline for applications are coming soon.
 Your abstract should describe the content of your project, its relevance and how you intend to address your subject in terms of research.
 The abstract must be written in English.
-Include your CV, Bachelors' and Masters' degree diplomas, studyplan and list of publications (if available) as well as you must state the university at which you wish to enroll.
+Include your CV, diploma for previous education, and list of publications and state the university at which you wish to enrol.

 The Schools of Visual Arts will assess the individual applications and either refuse them or issue a statement guaranteeing that a place/workspace will be available to them (“husningstilsagn” – hosting agreement).